 So why do people struggle to stay vegan?
 Well, there’s more than one answer to this question.

-For some people, it happens instantly, but as we have learned over the years, that seems to be the minority.
+For some people, it happens instantly, but as we’ve learned over the years, this approach seems to be rare.
 As some of you may know, this is how we became vegan.

 But today I wanted to discuss why people take longer to transition and what may be holding them back from making the full leap.